brainglobe/cellfinder/docs/_sources/main/user_guide/run.md.txt

 * `--no-standard_space` Dont convert cell positions to standard space.
 Otherwise will run automatically if registration and classification has run.

-**If you have channel numbers that you'd like to carry over into cellfinder**
-* `--signal-channel-ids`.
-Channel ID numbers, in the same order as 'signal-planes-paths.
-Will default to '0, 1, 2' etc, but maybe useful to specify.
-* `--background-channel-id` Channel ID number, corresponding to 'background-planes-path'

 **Figures options**